microxgleek94/Code_Quiz/Assets/PsuedoCode.md

         -"" the Correct/Incorrect alert when the user gets the question wrong -"" the High Score link

-    * HTML and CSS need to be created using JS
+    * HTML elements and CSS for the quiz/buttons need to be created using JS -make sure to first define CSS elements

  **Elements for the Start Page**